 Looking for OS specific tools to write the image to the SD card?

-For Windows users, use the Win32 Disk Imager tool.
+For Windows users, you can also use the Win32 Disk Imager tool instead of Balena Etcher.
 Ensure that your SD card is correctly formatted before using the tool.
+Also, ensure that the compressed SD card image for Kria KV260 Vision AI Starter Kit has been extracted using an archive decompression tool.

 For macOS users, visit the Ubuntu download page below to copy the image to the SD card: